Using The Blackjack Strategy

 Once you have established which table you should use, you can now look at the appropriate row and column on the table for your hand and the dealers hand.
 This will tell you which action to take.

-Our friends at Profit Accumulator have created an awesome Blackjack Strategy Calculator.
+Our friends at Outplayed have created an awesome Blackjack Strategy Calculator.

 This free tool allows you to enter your cards and the dealers card/s, and it will instantly tell you which action to take.